Connecticut Labor Laws Guide

 During non-school weeks:

-Minors who are not enrolled in or graduated from a secondary school, there is a slight difference in the limit of working hours.
+For minors who aren’t enrolled in or graduated from a secondary school, there’s a slight difference in the limit of working hours.

-For the retail industry, it is 8 hours per day, 6 days per week.
+For the retail industry, it’s 8 hours per day, 6 days per week.

-For all the others we've mentioned above, it is 9 hours per day, 6 days per week, or the total of 48 hours per week.
+For all the others we’ve mentioned above, it’s 9 hours per day, 6 days per week, or a total of 48 hours per week.

 Prohibited occupations for minors